Support Page Content

 Eligibility and Logistics

 All camp participants must reside in the United States and be teachers at a middle school or high school in the United States.
 Teachers from all disciplines, including but not limited to Science, Technology, Engineering, and Mathematics, are welcome.
 The GenCyber program requires individuals supported by the grant to be U.S. citizens, or permanent residents admitted to the U.S. for permanent residence.
 All teacher participants must have a letter of support from their school administrator.
 The camp is fully online, and a powerful computer with fast Internet, audio and video capabilities will be required for online instruction.
 Space is limited.
 When the camp is full, applicants will be placed on a waiting list and will be notified when a spot becomes available.
-To compensate the time and costs for participating in this camp, each participant will receive a $1,000 stipend after completion of the camp activities.
-If you have any questions regarding the camp, please contact the program director Dr. Jun Dai (firstname.lastname@example.org).
+To compensate the time and costs for participating in this camp, each participant will receive a $1,150 stipend, including $900 to compensate their time and costs of participating at the camp, as well as $250 for attending the pre-camp and post-camp events.
+If you have any questions regarding the camp, please contact the program director Dr. Jun Dai (email@example.com).

 Technical Setup Instructions

 For more detailed instructions on setting up your computer once you are enrolled, please see the GenCyber Pre-Camp Setup Instructions page.